object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

    with them for as long as you have used a computer, without even thinking about it.
 This is because folders are simply namespaces for files.
-Each filename can exist only once in each folder, and you can nest folders inside folders.
+Each filename can exist only once in each folder, and folders can be nested inside folders.

 Other forms of import
 ~~~~~~~~~~~~~~~~~~~~~